nualagr/dargan-health-foods/README.md

 Consumers who have €35 worth of products in their shopping cart will be encouraged to spend an extra €15 to get free shipping at €50.

-Visitors are encouraged to become site members in order to take advantage of a faster and more convenient checkout process.
+Visitors are encouraged to become site members in order to take advantage of an introductory offer of 10% off their first purchase and to be able to access a
+faster and more convenient checkout process.
 The inclusion of the site blog, with regular posts on food and health-related content, of interest to our target audience, has been designed with a view to encourage visitors to return to the site regularly